-Warwickshire College Group has an established Equality and Diversity Committee that ensures compliance with the Public Sector Equality Duty.
+Warwickshire College has an established Equality and Diversity Steering Group that ensures compliance with the Public Sector Equality Duty.
+There is a Link Governor for Equality and Diversity who attends the steering group meetings.

 Encouraging participation of under-represented groups